 - Always wear non-slip shoes or boots while you use a lawnmower.
 Do not use open toes shoes or even heels while you operate a lawnmower.
 Also, use hearing and eye protection too.
 We also suggest wearing long pants while mowing or trimming your lawn.

-Are there possible ways to gather outside during the pandemic?
+Are there possible ways to gather outside during the pandemic for backyard entertaining?

 Here are some ways for safe, cold-weather entertainment during coronavirus.